30 Photos That Will Make You Grateful For Your Commute

 Commuters were stranded after a 2009 typhoon washed out a chunk of a Philippines highway north of Manila.

-A May 2014 bus driver strike in Sao Paulo, Brazil, made the morning commute even more congested than usual -- here are the human-laden escalators in one subway station.

-The morning commute in Chicago can grow seriously frigid in the heart of winter, as shown in this January photo.

-On April Fools Day in 2014, the trip to work for Google employees was interrupted by protestors who claimed that an influx of tech workers were driving up San Francisco housing prices.
+The trip to work for Google employees was interrupted by protestors on April Fools Day, who claimed that an influx of tech workers were driving up San Francisco housing prices.

-Los Angeles motorists suffer from the worst traffic in the US, logging 90 hours a year behind the wheel.

-Mexico City has 20 million people and about four million cars -- enough to make six-hour commutes common.
+A nationwide strike by French transport workers in 2007 made getting into a Paris subway train a lot trickier.

 Business Insider Emails & Alerts